spkumar17/notes/Terraform/TR_keypoints.md

 terraform apply -auto-approve
 ```

-### Scenario based:
+**1) When multiple arguments with single-line values appear on consecutive lines at the same nesting level, HashiCorp recommends:**

-1) When multiple arguments with single-line values appear on consecutive lines at the same nesting level, HashiCorp recommends that you:
+HashiCorp recommends aligning the equals signs for better readability and consistency in the code.
+This helps in quickly identifying and understanding the key-value pairs in the configuration.

 ```
 ami = var.aws_ami